Moorviper/Prusa-Firmware/README.md

 If your setup is different than mine you have to modify parameters and values to fit your needs.
 **Use at your own risk!**

+Firmware was successfully compiled and tested with Arduino 1.8.5.
+Before compiling, be sure you have modified the file `platform.txt`.

+* The `platform.txt` file can be found in Arduino instalation directory (`"C:\Program Files (x86)\Arduino\hardware\arduino\avr"`), or after Arduino has been updated at: `"C:\Users\(user)\AppData\Local\Arduino15\packages\arduino\hardware\avr\(version)"` If you can locate the file in both places, file from user profile is probably used.

+* Add `"-Wl,-u,vfprintf -lprintf_flt -lm"` to `"compiler.c.elf.flags="` before existing flag "-Wl,--gc-sections"

+    For example:  `"compiler.c.elf.flags={compiler.warning_flags} -Os -g -flto -fuse-linker-plugin -Wl,-u,vfprintf -lprintf_flt -lm -Wl,--gc-sections"`

 Before making the inital Wizard calibration, it is mandatory to do a **full factory reset to erase all eeprom and flash data!**

 1. Press and hold the control knob
 2. Power up the printer by turning the PSU switch on
 3. Release the control know when you hear a beep

-If done correctly, the LCD screen will show a menu with 4 options.
+If done correctly, the LCD screen will show a menu with 5 options.
 - Language
 - Statistics
 - Shipping prep
 - All data
+- All but statistics

 Select *All data* and wait for it to complete.
 After that you can continue with calibration.